angaar96/react-medium-challenge/README.md

-# Getting Started with Create React App
+# Medium Programming React Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a copy of the Medium programming page, constructed with React as a learning exercise in order to practice components, props and hierarchy.